Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 accessibility

-The Metaverse is designed for the masses and requires less specialized equipment.
+The Metaverse is designed for the general public and requires less specialized equipment.

 Social interaction

-Both platforms enable social experiences, but with location-based VR experiences these are often physical in nature, while the Metaverse promotes virtual encounters.
+Both platforms enable social experiences, but these are often physical in nature in location-based VR experiences, while the metaverse promotes virtual encounters.

 🚀🔭 Future prospects

-The development of both technologies is progressing rapidly.
-With advances in areas such as 5G networks, cloud computing and artificial intelligence, the lines between location-based VR experiences and the Metaverse may become increasingly blurred.
+Both technologies are developing rapidly.
+With advancements in areas such as 5G networks, cloud computing, and artificial intelligence, the boundaries between location-based VR experiences and the metaverse could become increasingly blurred.

-Technologies like haptic suits and advanced motion sensors could become more affordable for home use, increasing the immersion level of the Metaverse.
+Technologies such as haptic suits and advanced motion sensors could become more affordable for home use, increasing the immersion level of the metaverse.

 Improved networking

-Faster and more stable internet connections enable more complex and rich virtual worlds.
+Faster and more stable internet connections enable more complex and richer virtual worlds.

-Intelligent virtual assistants and NPCs (non-player characters) could enrich interaction in both worlds.
+Intelligent virtual assistants and NPCs (Non-Player Characters) could enrich the interaction in both worlds.

 🛡️🔍 Ethical considerations

-With the increasing fusion of reality and virtuality, ethical questions also arise:
+With the increasing merging of reality and virtuality, ethical questions also arise:

 data protection

-How is personal information collected, used and protected?
+How is personal data collected, used, and protected?

 Social Impact